Choosing the Best Freezer for You and Your Family

 Putting It All Together to Develop Your Family's Action Plan

-Here's an example budget for purchasing a year of meats from Kookoolan Farms; these purchases total $2618, or $218/month including your new freezer.
+Here's an example budget for purchasing a year of meats from Kookoolan Farms; these purchases total $2844, or $237/month including your new freezer.
 Eating down your freezer stock at a rate of about six pounds a week means that all of these meats will fit in your new 7-cubic-foot chest freezer.
-Note that with a plan like this one, not only do you eat sustainably-harvested meats all year long -- you also start the year 2022 with a freezer filled with a wide variety of meats!
+Note that with a plan like this one, not only do you eat sustainably-harvested meats all year long -- you also start the new year with a freezer filled with a wide variety of meats!

 If you read about different freezer brands an Consumer Reports, visit your local appliance store to compare the styles, features, configurations and brands, have a family meeting to figure out your annual animal protein needs, and lastly buy the freezer and place an order for your meats, you will be prepare to tackle a year of sustainable practices and delicious foods!